-If you answered yes to these questions, your program might meet the criteria for SMART+ Accreditation.
+If you answered yes to these questions, your program might meet the criteria for SMART or SMART + accreditation.

 Use this Checklist to carry out your own evaluation.
 If you can demonstrate that your program meets the minimum number of criteria, you are ready to apply to get the recognition you deserve.